The photo submission deadline for the 2016 Calendar is July 15, 2015.

 Water Quality Issue

-Additionally, improperly disposed pet waste may be washed into storm drains by rain or melting snow.
-Storm drains in North Central Texas then drain directly into our lakes and streams, carrying many pollutants along with the water.
+Additionally, improperly disposed pet waste can wash into storm drains through by rain, melting snow, and even from the runoff from sprinklers and other landscape watering.
+Storm drains in North Central Texas drain directly into our lakes and streams, carrying many pollutants along with the water.
 This water is NOT treated or cleaned before it empties into a body of water.

-When pet waste is washed into lakes or streams the waste decays, using up oxygen and sometimes releasing ammonia.
+Pet waste that ends up in our lakes, rivers, and streams causes many problems.
+Pet waste in the water increases bacteria levels and that can cause gastrointestinal problems and skin reactions, making the water unsafe for swimming and other activities.
+Pet waste in the water also decays, using up oxygen and sometimes releasing ammonia.
 Low oxygen levels and ammonia combined with warm temperatures can kill fish.
 Pet waste also contains nutrients that encourage weed and algae growth.
 Overly fertile water becomes cloudy and green--unattractive for swimming, boating, and fishing.

 Tips for Dealing with Pet Waste

 Flush it.
 Pick up the waste with a pooper scooper or slip a plastic bag over your hand.
 Flush the waste down the toilet (do not flush the plastic bag).